Nero-Claudius-Caesar/css-animation/README.md

 Personally collected or replicated CSS effects that I feel are quite good

 ## Prerequisite explanation
-I am not a professional front-end development engineer, but due to my interests, the standardization and reliability of the code may not be very good.
+I am not a professional front-end development engineer, the standardization and reliability of the code may not be very good.
 Please understand

 ## e.g.
 example: